MiguelMSandin/phylogeniesQuickStart/README.md

 ![Tree structure](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/step0_tree_structure.png)

 In terms of writing and formating, the simplest tree format is called [newick](https://en.wikipedia.org/wiki/Newick_format), and it is simply a nested grouping of trees, where tips are separated by commas, and groups are grouped by parentheses.
-The example above would look like as follows (without branch lengths, which are given after the given tip or node preceded of a semicolon ":"):
+The example above would look like as follows (without branch lengths, which are given after the given tip or node separated by a semicolon ":"):
 ((a,b),((c,d),(e,f)));

 ## Main steps for phylogenetic reconstruction